 - SAO (Situation, Action, Outcome).

 To be considered for the job, you need to address all the critical job criteria and the desired criteria that you fulfill.
 Write your response to each criterion using any of the models, as mentioned earlier

 Avoiding common mistakes will increase your chances of getting selected.
 For example, responding to criteria that you can’t justify with specific examples can put a wrong impression on the hiring manager.

-Mention specific examples, avoid general statements and don’t rephrase the employer’s information in the job description.
+Mention specific examples, avoid general statements, and don’t rephrase the employer’s information in the position description.